q1an-w/Soen321/Report/reporttemp.md

 - **Success Rate**: **74.78%**

 The high success rate highlights the model’s vulnerability to widespread but subtle feature changes.
 Even without targeting specific features, nearly 75% of the modified fraudulent inputs were misclassified as legitimate.
 While not as precise as Strategy B, this approach still bypassed the model in the majority of cases.
 It suggests that the model's decision boundary is highly sensitive to broad feature noise, not just targeted changes.

+#### Strategy C (Random Forest Classifier)

+This strategy simulates a real-world black-box scenario where an attacker, unaware of specific feature importance, slightly perturbs every feature (+1 or -1) of known fraudulent inputs.
+This method tests how well the Random Forest model handles broad, subtle noise.

+After modifying all features and scaling them using the original scaler, the transformed samples were passed into the Random Forest fraud detection model.

+Results:

+- **Evasion Success: 182 out of 226 samples**
+- **Success Rate: 80.53%**

+The significantly high evasion success rate implies that even without targeting any specific feature, the model is highly vulnerable to small, random perturbations across the feature space.
+Despite the ensemble nature of Random Forests, this result suggests insufficient robustness under non-targeted adversarial inputs, making this a serious concern for real-world deployment.

 ### 2.3 Membership Inference Attacks